elauqsap/old.github.io/_posts/2013-06-26-command-line-fu---tds.md

 $ ./tds.sh 2> /path/to/tdsError.log
 {% endhighlight %}

 We remove the final file and exit with a code of 1 to show that not all of the processes we wanted to end were stopped properly.
-That is it for this script, please feel free to ask any questions you have and if I noticed anything that might be helpful I will be sure to address it in the next CLF post.
+That is it for this script, please feel free to ask any questions you have and if I notice anything that might be helpful I will be sure to address it in the next CLF post.